 çamaşır linen, laundry items becomes çamaşırlık as in a laundry room

 kaya rock becomes kayalık rocky place as in kayalık bahçe rock garden

 orman forest becomes ormanlık forest place as in ormanlık alan forested area/woods

 In this example of forest we can see that Turkish uses -lik to make a Substantive Noun of Location, as in the following example:

 O tepenin arkasında büyük bir ormanlık bulunur There is a large forest (to be found) behind that hill.

 Here the word ormanlık is used as a general Substantive Noun of Location.-lik -lık -luk -lük We may go on to talk about this particular orman itself: O ormanda çok yabani hayvan varmış.
 It seems there are many wild animals in that forest.

 Many place names (look at a Turkish map) often end in the suffix -lik.
-Hence is Ayvalık Place of the Quince - [ayva], there is also a place near Çeşme called Değirmenlik Place of the Mill [değirmen]
+Hence is Ayvalık Place of the Quince [ayva].
+A place near Çeşme is called Değirmenlik Place of the Mill [değirmen]

 elmalık apple orchard from elma apple

 çiçeklik flower garden, stall from çiçek flower